 Linker Tools Error LNK2038

 A symbol mismatch has been detected by the linker.
-This error indicates that different parts of an app—this includes libraries or other object code that the app links to—use conflicting definitions of the symbol.
+This error indicates that different parts of an app, including libraries or other object code that the app links to, use conflicting definitions of the symbol.
 The detect mismatch pragma is used to define such symbols and detect their conflicting values.

 This error can occur when an object file in your project is out-of-date.
 Before you try other solutions to this error, perform a clean build to ensure that the object files are current.

 Visual Studio defines the following symbols to prevent the linking of incompatible code, which can cause run-time errors or other unexpected behavior.

 _MSC_VERIndicates the major and minor version numbers of the Microsoft C++ compiler (MSVC) that's used to build an app or library.
 Code that's compiled by using one version of the MSVC is incompatible with code that's compiled by using a version that has different major and minor version numbers.
 For more information, see

 If you're linking to a library that's not compatible with the version of the MSVC that you're using, and you cannot acquire or build a compatible version of the library, you can use an earlier version of the compiler to build your project: change the Platform Toolset property of the project to the earlier toolset.
 For more information, see How to: Modify the Target Framework and Platform Toolset.

 _ITERATOR_DEBUG_LEVELIndicates the level of security and debugging features that are enabled in the C++ Standard Library.
 These features can change the representation of certain C++ Standard Library objects and thereby make them incompatible with those that use different security and debugging features.
 For more information, see _ITERATOR_DEBUG_LEVEL.